 Candidates may enroll in the Educational Specialist (Ed.S.) program in Leadership for Learning as a stand alone degree.
-Admission requirements for the Ed.S. are identical to those for admission to the Ed.D.
+All concentrations in the Ed.S. lead to a T-6 certificate except the Educational Leadership concentration, which, upon approval from the Professional Standards Commission leads to either an L-6 or PL-6 certificate.
 Candidates for the Ed.S. must complete 18 hours of the Common Core and 15 hours in the Concentration.
 If accepted to the program, candidates may request up to 9 hours of graduate work beyond the M.Ed. to be applied toward the Ed.S. degree.
 Transfer credit is not accepted for the core course requirements that are central to the program's distinctive focus and to the development of the program's cohort experience.
 Consequently, transfer credit considerations are typically restricted to courses in the concentration, guided electives, and the initial course in applied research methods.
 However, final decisions about the acceptability of transfer credit are made on a case-by-case basis and must be approved by the concentration advisor and director of the doctoral and specialist programs.